-Headquartered in Phoenix, Arizona, Mesa Air Group, Inc. ("Mesa" or the "Company") is a holding company whose principal subsidiary, Mesa Airlines, Inc. ("Mesa Airlines"), operates as a regional air carrier providing scheduled flight service to 112 cities in 38 states, the District of Columbia, and Mexico as well as cargo flight services originating from Cincinnati/Northern Kentucky International Airport.
-As of March 31, 2021, Mesa operated a fleet of 163 aircraft with approximately 440 daily departures and 3,111 employees.
-Mesa operates all of its flights on behalf of major partners as either American Eagle, United Express, or DHL Express flights pursuant to the terms of the Capacity Purchase Agreements ("CPAs") entered into with American Airlines, Inc. ("American") and United Airlines, Inc. ("United") and Flight Services Agreement ("FSA") with DHL Network Operations (USA), Inc. ("DHL").
+Headquartered in Phoenix, Arizona, Mesa Air Group, Inc. ("Mesa" or the "Company") is the holding company of Mesa Airlines, Inc. ("Mesa Airlines"), a regional air carrier providing scheduled flight service to 116 cities in 36 states, the District of Columbia, and Mexico as well as cargo services out of Cincinnati/Northern Kentucky International Airport.
+As of June 30, 2021, Mesa operated, under the Company's Capacity Purchase Agreements, Flight Services Agreement or as operational spares, a fleet of 155 aircraft with approximately 470 daily departures and 3,191 employees.
+Mesa also leases 12 aircraft to a third party.
+Mesa operates all of its flights on behalf of major partners as either American Eagle, United Express, or DHL Express flights pursuant to the terms of Capacity Purchase Agreements ("CPAs") entered into with American Airlines, Inc. ("American") and United Airlines, Inc. ("United") and a Flight Services Agreement ("FSA") with DHL Network Operations (USA), Inc. ("DHL").

 The financial arrangements between the Company and its major partners involve a revenue-guarantee arrangement whereby the major partner pays fixed-fees for each aircraft under contract, departure, flight hour (measured from takeoff to landing, excluding taxi time) or block hour (measured from takeoff to landing, including taxi time), and reimbursement of certain direct operating expenses in exchange for providing flight services.
 The major partners also pay certain expenses directly to suppliers, such as fuel, ground operations and landing fees.
-Under the terms of these capacity purchase agreements, the major airline controls route selection, pricing and seat inventories, reducing the Company's exposure to fluctuations in passenger traffic, fare levels, and fuel prices.
+Under the terms of these capacity purchase agreements, the major partner controls route selection, pricing, and seat inventories, reducing the Company's exposure to fluctuations in passenger traffic, fare levels, and fuel prices.